Skip to content

 Excise isn't an annual filing you can tidy up later — it's a monthly obligation with rates that reach 100%.

 Excise tax is an indirect tax on specific goods considered harmful to health or the environment, in force in the UAE since 2017 and administered by the Federal Tax Authority UAE through the EmaraTax portal.
-It applies to five categories of excise goods: tobacco and tobacco products, electronic smoking devices and the liquids used in them, energy drinks, carbonated drinks and sweetened drinks.
-The rates are high — 100% on tobacco, vaping products and energy drinks, and 50% on carbonated and sweetened drinks.
+It applies to tobacco and tobacco products, electronic smoking devices and the liquids used in them, energy drinks and sweetened drinks.
+The rates are high — 100% of the excise price on tobacco, vaping products and energy drinks, and since 1 January 2026 a per-litre charge on sweetened drinks scaled to sugar content under Cabinet Decision No. 197 of 2025.

 The obligation falls on anyone who imports, produces or manufactures, stockpiles, or keeps excise goods in an FTA-approved Designated Zone as a warehouse keeper.
 The compliance runs in layers: excise registration with the FTA, a monthly excise return with the tax paid each period, a price declaration for each product on the FTA's published list, and detailed record-keeping.
 Designated Zones allow excise goods to be stored without the tax becoming due until they are released for consumption — a genuine cash-flow lever, provided the movement records are kept precisely.